Baahubali 2 – The New Standard-Bearer for VFX in India?

 Interesting tidbits from the makers

 Talking about the magnitude and scope of the work put in by the Baahubali 2 VFX team, he says, “It is teamwork.
-My VFX producer, comp supervisors, line producers and I were constantly travelling to meet all those working directly on the VFX shots in Baahubali 2.
+My VFX producer, comp supervisors, line producers and I were constantly travelling to meet all those working directly on the Bahubali VFX shots.
 The pivotal artist had the data needed for all 2000 odd shots in Cerebro.
 The ‘inputs’ were majorly Arri files, with CC files from DI shared via Cerebro.
 The match-move for ALL shots were outsourced to two studios, with one of them handling 70 to 80 per cent of the work.
 Lidar data was provided to make match moves seamless.
 Roto and prep work were handled by separate contractors, and the assets, textured and rigged from other studios, were also in Cerebro.
 The production had a 10 system render-farm installed, so, initial render tests could be submitted by ANY studio via virtual private networks (VPN).
 We-render, from Pune, was roped in to offer render farm services.
 All the studios could use We-render, free of their contract-cost.
 These liberal decisions from producers facilitated timely delivery.”

 Now that you have an idea of the sheer effort that went in to making a project as massive as this come to life, here is one last video.
 This detailed clip carries interviews with producer Shobu Yarlagadda, director Rajamouli, VFX artist John Griffith, and Kamalakannan himself answers any lingering questions you may have about how the films gorgeous visuals came to be.